-The Rampage is a student-written, student-edited news magazine for the students and staff of Spring-Ford Senior High School.
-Subsidized (in part) by the school district, it is published four times each year as the Fall, Winter, Spring and Summer editions, and it is sold in school for $1.00.
-Subscriptions for in-school delivery are also available.
-The Rampage consists of six sections, each of which is edited by a separate department editor.
-These departments then combine to form the newspaper under the Editor-in-Chief, Managing Editor and General Manager.
-The sections include:
+The Rampage is a student-written, student-edited news magazine for the students and staff of Spring-Ford Senior High School subsidized, in part, by the school district.
+Published four times a year (Fall, Winter, Spring & Summer), each edition is sold in school for $1.00.
+Subscriptions for in-school 1st period delivery are also available.

 Reading Olympics is sponsored by the Montgomery County Intermediate Unit.
 The goal of Reading Olympics is to increase students’ reading for enjoyment and to promote reading achievement.
-During the school year, participating 9th through 12th grade students collaborate with their teammates to read titles on the Reading Olympics Book List.
+During the school year, participating students, grades 9-12, collaborate with their teammates to read titles on the Reading Olympics Book List.
 A lively competition is held in the Spring at a local participating high school.

-Science club is a place for students interested in science, or the pursuit of a career in science, to explore and share ideas.
-The club meets one a month to perform activities, experiments, and/or field trips.
+Science Club is a place for students interested in science, or the pursuit of a career in science, to explore and share ideas.
+The club meets once a month to perform activities, experiments, and/or field trips.
 The activities cover a large variety of topics in science, and focus on aspects that students may not cover within the traditional science classroom setting.

-The Spanish Club promotes the study of the language, culture, and traditions of Spanish-speaking countries.
+Spanish Club promotes the study of the language, culture, and traditions of Spanish-speaking countries.
 Monthly club events provide students the opportunity to extend their Spanish knowledge beyond the classroom.
-The Club offers a variety of events and service projects throughout the year including:
+The club offers a variety of events and service projects throughout the year including: